 With the support of OPA, we envision an equitable, comprehensive, accessible and effective health care system in which public behavioral health clients receive high-quality services.

-Meetings are held on the third Thursday of the month at 8 p.m. unless otherwise noted.
-These teleconferences are usually supplemented by face-to-face meetings twice a year at the OPA Central Office or a retreat location.
+Meetings are held on the third Thursday of the month at 8 p.m., and last for one hour, unless otherwise noted.
+These teleconferences are usually supplemented by face-to-face meetings once twice a year at the OPA Central Office or a retreat location.

 Lynne Rustad, Ph.D., Chair (VA, Ret., GM&S)

 Jim Moore (CMH)

 Mary Ann Teitelbaum, Ph.D.
 (Schools – OSPA Rep)